NFL tracks Irma, moving Miami-T.B. possible

 TAMPA, Fla. -- The NFL is monitoring Hurricane Irma's activity in the southeast Atlantic and exploring the possibility of moving the season opener between the Tampa Bay Buccaneers and Miami Dolphins because of it.

-There is the possibility of the game moving to Thursday or Friday, or to another site, according to a report from the Associated Press.
+There is the possibility of the game moving to Thursday or Friday, or to another site, according to a report from The Associated Press.
 The game is scheduled for 1 p.m.
 ET at the Hard Rock Stadium in Miami.

 The storm is now a Category 4 hurricane.
-The National Hurricane Center issued an advisory late Monday morning saying that the chances of Irma affecting parts of Florida this weekend, and possibly as early as Friday, are increasing.
+The National Hurricane Center issued an advisory late Monday morning, saying that the chances of Irma affecting parts of Florida this weekend, and possibly as early as Friday, are increasing.

 A league spokesman said: "We will monitor the situation throughout the week and remain in close communication with both clubs and local officials."

-Another source close to the situation told Graziano, "It's too early to tell you whether the game will be moved or not."
+Another source close to the situation told ESPN, "It's too early to tell you whether the game will be moved or not."

 Aside from Monday being an extra practice day, things were business as usual for both the Bucs and Dolphins, with the coaches trying to minimize distractions as much as possible, even with the threat of a weeknight game on the road.

-"I don't know what they're gonna do," Buccaneers head coach Dirk Koetter said.
+"I don't know what they're gonna do," Buccaneers coach Dirk Koetter said.
 "I just got through giving the players a big speech about 'controlling what you can control and don't worry about the rest.'
 I have no control over those."

-Added Dolphins head coach Adam Gase: "Really that's kind of out of my hands right now.
+Added Dolphins coach Adam Gase: "Really, that's kind of out of my hands right now.
 I'm kind of going along with the advisement.
 When those things come up we'll be ready to go.
 We always kind of have an idea of what we can do at this point and what we can't do.
 But things like that are definitely out of our control."

 Both teams share a bye week in November.
 Neither team is in favor playing in Week 11, with Koetter showing strong resistance.
 "What do you think?
 Nobody wants that," said Koetter.
 "No one wants to play 16 straight [games].
 They're not asking my opinion, but I'm sure they realize that."